DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/debug_tools.md

 Debug mode is triggered in-game by pressing `XOR` and `MEM1` (the top button on the left of the screen and the second button on the right) at the same time.
 On desktop: press `F1` and `F6` instead.
 This counts as a [map reload](map_loads).

-Turn debug mode off the same way.
+Turn off debug mode in the same way.

 ### Debug Entities